tiraboschi/node-classifier-sim/README.md

-# Kubernetes Node Classification Simulator
+# K8s Load Aware Rebalancing Simulator

-A comprehensive simulator for Kubernetes node classification algorithms that allows you to compare different approaches for ordering nodes from least loaded to most loaded.
-Features both traditional ranking and three-bucket utilization classification.
+A comprehensive simulator for load-aware rebalancing of KubeVirt VMs running on Kubernetes.
+This tool simulates how the Descheduler redistributes VMs based on node load classification, allowing you to compare different algorithms and threshold strategies for optimal cluster balance.

 ## Features